ho-mo/fa-punbb-extensions/README.md

 fa-punbb-extensions
 ===================

-use it to make your punbb-froum better espacially for Persian forum
+use this extionsions to make your punbb-froum better espacially for Persian forum this extensions traslated for persin forum.